avielmenter/eventfeeler/README.md

 - `EVENTFEELER_TWITTER_KEY`: An application key for the Twitter API.
 - `EVENFEELER_TWITTER_SECRET`: An application secret for the Twitter API.
 - `EVENTFEELER_SESSION_SECRET`: The secret used to encrypt session variables.
+- `EVENTFEELER_HOSTNAME`: The domain name for your application, e.g. "localhost".

 You can set these environment variables using your operating system, or you can configure them in a `.env` file placed in the root of the `eventfeeler` directory.